Data quality involves maintaining accurate and reliable data through rules, validation processes, and execution scopes.

-Data Quality Rules include all the rules in the model that enforce a certain level of quality on the entities.
+Data quality rules include all rules in a model that impose a certain quality standard on the entities.
 These rules include:

-Mandatory Attributes: An attribute must not have a null value.
+Mandatory attributes: these attributes must not have a null value.
 For example, the Phone attribute in the Customer entity must not be null.

-References (Mandatory References): An entity with a non-mandatory reference must have a valid referenced entity or a null reference (no referenced entity).
+References (mandatory references): an entity with a non-mandatory reference must have either a valid referenced entity or a null reference (i.e., no referenced entity).
 For mandatory references, the entity must have a valid reference and does not allow null references.

-Unique Keys: A group of column that has a unique value.
+Unique keys: defines a group of columns that has a unique value.
 For example, for a Product entity, the pair ProductFamilyName, ProductName must be unique.

-Validations: A formula that must be valid on a given record.
+Validations: formulas that must be valid for a given record.
 For example, a Customer entity must have either a valid Email or a valid Address.

-Automatically in the certification process for all data that is published into the data hub.
-In this process validations check and reject invalid records.
-The validations are executed on each record, according to their execution scope.
+Automatically in the certification process for all data published into the data hub.
+Validations check and reject invalid records, and are executed on each record according to its execution scope.

 Interactively in applications when users author data.

-Pre-Consolidation: Applies to source data, after the enrichment phase and before the matching phase.
-All the source records pass through all the pre-consolidation checks and records failing one check are isolated from the certification flow.
-All the errors for each record are raised.
+Pre-consolidation: applies to source data after the enrichment phase and before the matching phase.
+Every source record undergoes all pre-consolidation checks, and records failing any check are isolated from the certification flow.
+All errors for each record are raised.

-Post-Consolidation: Applies to the golden data.
-All the consolidated records pass through all the post-consolidation checks and records failing one check are flagged as erroneous.
-They are not removed from the flow.
-All the errors for each record are raised.
-Note that post-consolidation validations are not supported for Basic Entities.
+Post-consolidation: applies to golden data.
+Every consolidated record goes through all post-consolidation checks, and records failing any check are flagged as erroneous, but not removed from the flow.
+All errors for each record are raised.

-Choosing the scope of a validation has impact on the certification process.
+Choosing the scope of a validation impacts the certification process.

-The following examples will illustrate the impact of the choice of the pre or post consolidation validation.
+The examples below illustrate the impact of pre- or post-consolidation validation.

 With this entity: